-Honour students taking classes numbered $\,2\,$ to $\,5\,$ above will be required to do additional work under the direction of the Department.
+Honour students taking classes numbered 2 to 6 above will be required to do additional work under the direction of the Department.

 Honour and M.A.
 Courses.
-(Other students with advanced standing may be admitted but no student may register for any of these classes without the consent of the Department.)
+(Other students with advanced standing may be admitted but no student may register for any of these classes without the consent of the Department).

 - Introduction to Law and Legislation.
-This class may be given in whole or in part in the Law School. - 11.
-Constitutional and Administrative Law.
+This class may be given in whole or in part in the Law School. - Constitutional and Administrative Law.
 This class may be given in whole or in part in the Law School. - 12.
-Problems of the British Commonwealth.-Seminar course.
-Hours to be arranged. - 13.
-International Law.-This class may be given in whole or in part in the Law School. - 14.
-History of Political Theory.-(1939-40).
-Hours to be arranged. - 15.
-Problems of Public Administration.-(1939-40).
+International Law.-This class may be given in whole or in part in the Law School. - 13.
+Problems of Canadian Government and Administration-(1940-41).
 Hours to be arranged.
+R. A. MacKay.